sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 For an overview of ANS and information about the different service plans including free tier, see [SAP Alert Notification Service for SAP BTP](https://discovery-center.cloud.sap/serviceCatalog/alert-notification-service?tab=feature&region=all&service_plan=standard) in the SAP Discovery Center and watch the associated video [SAP Alert Notification service for SAP BTP - Overview](https://www.youtube.com/watch?v=_DInhi4Skn4).

 In this step, ANS will be configured to act on the incoming notifications by sending an email with the details of the alert.
 First, an instance of the alert notification service will be created.
-Then, two conditions will be created; one that matches notifications sent from an SAP HANA database and the other from a data lake.
+Then, two conditions will be created; one that matches notifications sent from a SAP HANA database and the other from a data lake.
 An email action will also be created that describes who to send an email to and what content to include in the email when one of the conditions occurs.
 Finally, a subscription will be created that will use the two conditions and the action.
 Having the conditions and actions separate from the subscription enables them to be reused in multiple subscriptions.

 1. Create an instance of the Alert Notification Service in the SAP BTP Cockpit.